 The U.S. economy grew at a rate of 1.8 percent in the first quarter of this year, down from 3.1 percent in the previous quarter, in part as a result of high gasoline prices.

-Also, oil supplies in the U.S. are among their highest levels ever, a result in part of rising North American production.
+Also, oil supplies in the U.S. are among their highest levels ever, a result in part of rising North American production and less consumption.

 Bernard Baumohl, chief global economist at the Economic Outlook Group, said oil would have to drop below $80 a barrel to have much economic impact on the economy.
 He said he doesn't think the 60 million barrels is enough to do that.